-- Outstanding universal services and outcomes

-- Parental, family and community resilience

-- Every succeeding

-- Protection when needed

-- 2.3 The process to refresh the Strategy 2016-2019 has commenced.
-This paper details progress made on the development of the refreshed Strategy and asks the Committee to comment on proposed priorities and areas of focus.
+- Outstanding universal services and outcomes; - Parental, family and community resilience; - Every succeeding; and - Protection when needed. - 2.3 The priorities concerning Children and Young People are delivered through the Children's Plan, the delivery of which is overseen by the Children and Young People's Partnership.
+One of the questions for the refreshed Strategy as it develops is whether a separate set of priorities is required, or whether the interests of children and young people can be captured within one set of priorities and goals so long as actions and outcomes are specific to children and young people. - 2.4 The process to refresh the Strategy 2016-2019 has commenced.
+This paper details progress made on the development of the refreshed Strategy and asks the Committee to comment on proposed priorities and areas of focus in particular those affecting the health and wellbeing of children and young people.